-Key factors leading to the actuarial gains above are:
+Key factors leading to actuarial gains above are:

-- Change in financial assumptions: Corporate bond yields increased significantly over the year, with a corresponding increase in discount rate to 4.8% p.a. from 2.8% p.a.
-In addition, there has been a reduction in long-term assumed CPI to 2.7% p.a. from 3.4% p.a.
-In combination, these factors lead to a significant reduction in liabilities. - Change in demographic assumptions: As noted above, the assumptions have been updated to reflect the 2022 actuarial valuation assumptions.
-This acts to reduce the liabilities. - Pension increases / high short-term inflation: The figures allow for the impact of the April 2023 pension increase of 10.1%, along with the high levels of CPI since September 2022 (which will feed into the 2024 pension increase).
-As current inflation is higher than the long-term assumption, this increases the liabilities.
+- Change in financial assumptions: Corporate bond yields increased slightly over the year, with a corresponding increase in discount rate from 4.8% p.a. to 4.9% p.a.
+The long-term assumed CPI is the same at the end of year as it was at the start of year.
+In combination, these factors lead to a small reduction in liabilities. - Change in demographic assumptions: As noted in appendix 2, the assumptions have been updated to reflect the new CMI model available.
+This acts to reduce the liabilities. - Pension increases / recent high short-term inflation: The figures allow for the impact of the April 2024 pension increase of 6.7%, to the extent it wasn't allowed for in the 2023 statement, along with known CPI since September 2023 (which will feed into the 2025 pension increase).
+As current inflation is higher than the long-term assumption, this increases the liabilities